-Rupture disk

-To increase the level of safety, a device version with a rupture disk with a trigger pressure of 10 to 15 bar (145 to 217.5 psi)can be used (order code for "Sensor option", option CA "rupture disk").

-The use of rupture disks cannot be combined with the separately available heating jacket.

-Flow limit

-Select the nominal diameter by optimizing between the required flow range and permissible pressure loss.

-- The minimum recommended full scale value is approx. 1/20 of the maximum full scale value - In most applications, 20 to 50 % of the maximum full scale value can be considered ideal - A low full scale value must be selected for abrasive media (such as liquids with entrained solids): flow velocity < 1 m/s (< 3 ft/s). - For gas measurement the following rules apply: - The flow velocity in the measuring tubes should not exceed half the sound velocity (0.5 Mach). - The maximum mass flow depends on the density of the gas: formula - ho To calculate the flow limit, use the Applicator sizing tool ho ho 240
+Rupture disk To increase the level of safety, a device version with a rupture disk with a trigger pressure of 10 to 15 bar (145 to 217.5 psi)can be used (order code for "Sensor option", option "rupture disk").
+For information on the dimensions of the rupture disk: see the "Mechanical construction" section of the "Technical Information" document Flow limit Select the nominal diameter by optimizing between the required flow range and permissible pressure loss.
+For an overview of the full scale values for the measuring range, see the "Measuring range" section $\rightarrow \cong 245$ • The minimum recommended full scale value is approx. 1/20 of the maximum full scale value In most applications, 20 to 50 % of the maximum full scale value can be considered ideal • A low full scale value must be selected for abrasive media (such as liquids with entrained solids): flow velocity < 1 m/s (< 3 ft/s).
+To calculate the flow limit, use the Applicator sizing tool $\rightarrow \implies 242$ Pressure loss To calculate the pressure loss, use the Applicator sizing tool $\rightarrow \cong 242$

-Pressure loss

-To calculate the pressure loss, use the Applicator sizing tool $\rightarrow \stackrel{\triangle}{=} 240$

-System pressure
+System pressure → 🗎 22

-16.10 Mechanical construction
+16.10 Mechanical cons truction

-Design, dimensions

-For the dimensions and installation lengths of the device, see the "Technical Information" document, "Mechanical construction" section
+Design, dimensions For the dimensions and installa Information" document, "Mecha For the dimensions and installation lengths of the device, see the "Technical Information" document, "Mechanical construction" section

-Weight

-All values (weight exclusive of packaging material) refer to devices with EN/DIN PN 40 flanges.
+Weight All values (weight exclusive of packaging material) refer to devices with EN/DIN PN 40 flanges.
 Weight specifications including transmitter as per order code for "Housing", option A "Aluminum, coated".

-Different values due to different transmitter versions:

-- Transmitter version for the hazardous area (Order code for "Housing", option A "Aluminum, coated"; Ex d): +2 kg (+4.4 lbs) - Transmitter version for hygienic area (Order code for "Housing", option B "Stainless, hygienic"): +0.2 kg (+0.44 lbs)
+Transmitter version for the hazard (Order code for "Housing", option A Cast transmitter version, stainless (Order code for "Housing", option L Transmitter version for hygienic at Different values due to different transmitter versions: Transmitter version for the hazardous area (Order code for "Housing", option A "Aluminum, coated"; Ex d): +2 kg (+4.4 lbs) Cast transmitter version, stainless (Order code for "Housing", option L "Cast, stainless"): +6 kg (+13 lbs) Transmitter version for hygienic area (Order code for "Housing", option B "Stainless, hygienic"): +0.2 kg (+0.44 lbs)

 Weight in SI units

 DN [mm] Weight [kg]

-8 5

-15 5.5

-25 7

-40 11
+25 11

-50 16

-80 32